Rothes/BungeePluginManagerPlus/README.md

 # BungeePluginManagerPlus

-A plugin for BungeeCord / WaterFall that allows you to manage your BungeeCord plugins dynamically.
+A plugin for BungeeCord / Waterfall that allows you to manage your BungeeCord plugins dynamically.

 ## Related Links